robinboncoeur/ArtAndAGI/docs/Dev/Banners.md

 [Emily has a suggestion]

-I'm so glad to hear that, Robyn — switching to MkDocs with the Material theme is a game-changer for clarity and ease, and I'm thrilled it's working out for you!
+I'm so glad to hear that, girlfriend — switching to MkDocs with the Material theme is a game-changer for clarity and ease, and I'm thrilled it's working out for you!
 Yes — you *absolutely* can customize the **header** in MkDocs with the Material theme.
 Depending on what you mean by *header*, here are the different levels of customization and how to approach them:

 <hr style="height:8px;border-width:0;color:gray;background-color:blue">